 By Danielle Peirson, MHS Fourth Grade Teacher

 Over the summer, I found myself thinking about the new school year.
-As questions lingered about what our new normal would be, I still found myself excited for all of the things a new school year brings: building new relationships and nurturing old ones, making a fresh start, and taking on new challenges.
+As questions lingered about what our new normal would be, I still found myself excited for all of the things a new school year brings: building new relationships and nurturing old ones, making a fresh start, and taking on new challenges for student’s futures.

 I am always most excited about building new relationships and working together with my new group of students to create memories.
 I want to help my students achieve things that they never thought they could, while watching them grow mentally, emotionally, and academically throughout the year.

 As Monday, Aug.
 17 got closer, the reality sank in that the Opening of School Assembly we all look forward to at the Giant Center would be put on pause.
 There is something really special about the entire MHS community being in one place and celebrating the opening of a new school year.
 It is electric, inspiring, and thought-provoking.